Loic74650/FringeLocker/README.md

 ## Bugs
 An unpolarized 100nF capacitor needs to be manually added in parallel with R2 in order to create an active low pass filter and prevent the feedback loop from oscillating

+## Credits
+Thanks to Phil Hobbs for his help on the schematic design